aubertlucas/interactive-bloch-sphere/README.md

-# Visualisation de la Sphère de Bloch
+# Bloch Sphere Visualization

-Une visualisation 3D interactive et moderne de la sphère de Bloch pour l'éducation en informatique quantique, utilisant React et Three.js.
+An interactive and modern 3D visualization of the Bloch sphere for quantum computing education, using React and Three.js.

-## Caractéristiques
+## Features

-- Sphère de Bloch 3D interactive avec contrôles d'orbite, zoom et déplacement
+- Interactive 3D Bloch sphere with orbit, zoom, and pan controls
-- Affichage en temps réel du vecteur d'état avec notation mathématique
+- Real-time display of the state vector with mathematical notation
-- Visualisation des portes quantiques et de leurs effets
+- Visualization of quantum gates and their effects
-- Outils pédagogiques et tutoriels pour l'apprentissage des concepts d'informatique quantique
+- Educational tools and tutorials for learning quantum computing concepts
-- Design responsive pour divers appareils
+- Responsive design for various devices

-## Démarrage
+## Getting Started

-1. Clonez le dépôt
+1. Clone the repository
-2. Installez les dépendances : `npm install`
+2. Install dependencies: `npm install`
-3. Démarrez le serveur de développement : `npm start` ou utilisez le fichier batch fourni
+3. Start the development server: `npm start` or use the provided batch file
-4. Ouvrez [http://localhost:3000](http://localhost:3000) dans votre navigateur
+4. Open [http://localhost:3000](http://localhost:3000) in your browser

-## Technologies Utilisées
+## Technologies Used

-- React.js pour le framework UI
+- React.js for the UI framework
-- Three.js pour le rendu 3D
+- Three.js for 3D rendering
-- Math.js pour les opérations sur les nombres complexes
+- Math.js for complex number operations
-- Material UI pour les composants d'interface
+- Material UI for interface components
-- React Three Fiber & Drei pour l'intégration de Three.js avec React
+- React Three Fiber & Drei for Three.js integration with React

-## Utilisation
+## Usage

-L'application permet aux utilisateurs de :
+The application allows users to:
-- Manipuler les états quantiques sur la sphère de Bloch
+- Manipulate quantum states on the Bloch sphere
-- Appliquer des portes quantiques et voir leurs effets
+- Apply quantum gates and see their effects
-- Apprendre les concepts d'informatique quantique grâce à des tutoriels interactifs
+- Learn quantum computing concepts through interactive tutorials
-- Personnaliser l'apparence et le niveau de détail de la visualisation
+- Customize the appearance and level of detail of the visualization

-## Documentation Technique
+## Technical Documentation

-La visualisation fonctionne en convertissant les coordonnées sphériques (θ, φ) et les amplitudes complexes (α, β) en un vecteur dans l'espace 3D.
-Les portes quantiques modifient ces valeurs selon les principes de la mécanique quantique, permettant une représentation visuelle intuitive des transformations d'états quantiques.
+The visualization works by converting spherical coordinates (θ, φ) and complex amplitudes (α, β) into a vector in 3D space.
+Quantum gates modify these values according to the principles of quantum mechanics, allowing an intuitive visual representation of quantum state transformations.

-## À Propos de l'Auteur
+## About the Author

-Cet outil a été développé par Lucas AUBERT, ancien étudiant en Master 2 Systèmes Embarqués, grâce aux notes et conseils de M. Dubois.
-Il vise à fournir une ressource pédagogique interactive pour faciliter la compréhension des concepts fondamentaux de l'informatique quantique.
+This tool was developed by Lucas AUBERT, former Master 2 Embedded Systems student, thanks to the notes and advice of Dr. Dubois.
+It aims to provide an interactive educational resource to facilitate understanding of the fundamental concepts of quantum computing.